HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

 ## Resync the DAM Staging environments

+Resync of DAM Staging environments will eventually ensure the subscriber environment is in in sync with the publisher.

 To trigger the DAM staging resync, refer to the following steps:

 1. Find the subscriber ID against which the resync needs to be done.
 The existing DX Client command can be used to see subscriber details, refer to [Get all subscribers details for DAM staging](dam_subscription_staging.md#get-all-subscribers-details-for-dam-staging).